Portland bridge for sale, if you have somewhere to put it

 County officials have not put any price on the bridge, and are instead soliciting bids from qualified buyers.

-Construction crews moved the Sellwood Bridge 60 feet (18 metres) last year to make way for a replacement that is slated to be complete in early 2016.
-That move cost $1 million (£594,892), and any buyer could likely expect a much heftier bill to move the bridge to a permanent home, Pullen said.
+Construction crews moved the Sellwood Bridge 60 feet (18 meters) last year to make way for a replacement that is slated to be complete in early 2016.
+That move cost $1 million, and any buyer could likely expect a much heftier bill to move the bridge to a permanent home, Pullen said.

 Multnomah County is required by the federal National Historic Preservation Act to attempt to sell the original Sellwood Bridge before demolishing it.